Guides March 2026

 Order 2 lbs of single-origin beans from Chocolate Alchemy.
 Pick one origin, make a small batch, and taste it before buying anything else.

-Shop beans at Chocolate Alchemy →Start with a reputable single-origin supplier
+Shop beans at Chocolate Alchemy →

 The easiest way to get started is to buy from a dedicated cacao and chocolate-making supplier rather than a general food retailer.
 These shops source directly from farms or co-ops and provide origin and harvest information you simply won't find on grocery shelves.
-The Chocolate Alchemy shop is one of the most beginner-friendly: they stock beans from dozens of origins, offer small quantities so you can experiment without committing to a full sack, and include fermentation and drying notes for most lots.
+Chocolate Alchemy is one of the most beginner-friendly: they stock beans from dozens of origins, offer small quantities so you can experiment without committing to a full sack, and include fermentation and drying notes for most lots.
 Start there.

 Choose your origin based on flavor, not price